Tony Burgess (author): Publications

 Burgess has also published criticism, fiction and poetry in numerous national and international newspapers, journals, periodicals and magazines.

+In 2009, Burgess wrote and performed a musical revue entitled Die!
+Scream!
+Die! alongside fellow novelist Derek McCormack at the Scream Literary Festival.
+Burgess has also facilitated a few workshops at the Toronto New School of Writing.

 The Pontypool Trilogy

 This trilogy includes The Hellmouths of Bewdley, Pontypool Changes Everything and Caesarea.

 The Hellmouths of Bewdley

 This is the first book in the Pontypool Trilogy.

 This is a collection of sixteen short stories, featuring such things as insane doctors, supernatural dogs, dead men, and a real ninja turtle, all within the small Ontario town of Bewdley.

 Pontypool Changes Everything

 This is the second novel in the Pontypool Trilogy.

 In this novel, an outbreak of a strange plague, AMPS (Acquired Metastructural Pediculosis), causes people across Ontario to slip into aphasia and then into a cannibalistic zombie rage.
 AMPS is transferred through language and the only way to stop its spread is to outlaw communication.
 This metaphysical, deconstructionist virus requires a multi-disciplinary approach and doctors, semioticians, linguists, anthropologists, and even art critics present theories as to its source and treatment.

 The director of the movie adaptation of Pontypool Changes Everything, Bruce McDonald has described the virus as having three stages, "The first stage is you might begin to repeat a word.
 Something gets stuck.
 And usually it's words that are terms of endearment, like sweetheart or honey.
 The second stage is your language becomes scrambled and you can't express yourself properly.
 The third stage is that you become so distraught at your condition that the only way out of the situation you feel, as an infected person, is to try and chew your way through the mouth of another person."
 McDonald also stressed that the victims of the virus detailed in the film were not zombies, instead calling them "conversationalists."